Code-Institute-Submissions/Freddy2296-nirvana-2.0_AugResub/README.md

 ## Returning Visitor Goals

 * As a Returning Visitor, I want to be able to know more about the band and important facts.
-* As a Returning Visitor, I want to be able see music video or how do stream songs.
+* As a Returning Visitor, I want to be able see music video or how to stream songs.
 * As a Returning Visitor, I want to enjoy more music content.
 * As a Returning Visitor, I want to see more accessories I can buy.